liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 for publication.
 Your article may need to be approved before being published, depending on the workflow defined for your portal.

-The *Permissions* button is next to the Add drop-down in the Knowledge Base page of Site Administration.
-Clicking this button brings up a window that lets you define permissions that apply to the knowledge base generally, not to particular articles.
+The *Permissions* button is next to the *Add* drop-down in the Knowledge Base page.
+Clicking this button brings up a window that lets you define permissions for applying to the knowledge base generally, not to particular articles.
 Here, you can define which roles can add/delete articles, folders and templates, which roles can change general knowledge base permissions, which roles can subscribe to articles, and which roles can view templates and suggestions.

 +$$$

 **Note:** In order for a role to be able to access the Knowledge Base in Site Administration, the role must have the permission *Knowledge Base* &rarr;
 *Access in Site Administration*.
-And to add or act on articles, folders, or suggestions, the Site Administrator must grant the role such permissions (e.g., via the *Permissions* screen mentioned in the above paragraph).
+And to add or act on articles, folders, or suggestions, the site administrator must grant the role such permissions (e.g., via the *Permissions* window in the Knowledge Base page in Site Administration).

 $$$

-The Add drop-down in the Knowledge Base page of Site Administration also has options for adding a folder and importing articles using a Zip file.
+The Add drop-down in the Knowledge Base page of Site Administration also has an option for adding a folder.
 The interface for adding folders is straightforward, letting you enter a name, description, and permissions for the folder.
-Importing articles is a powerful option covered at the end of this section.
+The last add option lets you import articles using a Zip file.
+Importing articles is a powerful option covered in a later [section](/discover/portal/-/knowledge_base/6-2/knowledge-base#importing-articles-from-markown-source-files) of the Knowledge Base app documentation.

 As you add folders and articles to your knowledge base, you'll notice the actions you can perform on them.
 Administrators can perform the following